gridu/AIRFLOW-ykumarbekov/README.md

 - trigger_dag.py - is main DAG which starts the workflow, to complete 1st task, you need to create run file inside: `/tmp/airflow_project/run`
 You can use for it docker exec command.
 - db_job_dag.py: runs all operations connected with database
 - subdag.py: invoking subDAG which waits until db_jb_dog.py is finished then runs remaining tasks

+_Course practicing steps:_
+- Code practice: DAG creation (Part I)
+- Code practice: DAG creation (Part II)
+- The DAGBag
+- Code practice: Run the DAGs
+- Code practice: Refactor dynamic DAG creation and add Branching
+- Code practice: Add correct Trigger Rule and more tasks
+- Code practice: Create a new DAG
+- Code practice: add SubDAG and Variables in trigger DAG
+- Code Practice: install and use PostgeSQL (Part I)
+- Code practice: install and use PostgeSQL (Part II)